jebbd/3ML/README.md

 Bug reports and any questions are welcome,
 David
-Labratory of Molecular Evolution and Phylogenetics
+Laboratory of Molecular Evolution and Phylogenetics
 University College Dublin
 Ireland